 General Care

 No pruning is necessary except to remove any leaves which have died.
 This will help to avoid rot and bugs.
-Avoid touching the healthy leaves of the plant as your body oils will leave marks.
+Avoid touching the healthy leaves of the plant, as your body oils will leave marks.

-Whether grown outdoors or in, these plants are good to forget about.
+Whether grown outdoors or indoors, these plants are good to forget about.
 Too much attention by nervous gardeners will kill the plant.
-When grown outdoors in a wet environment, ensure that the soil is sandy and well-draining.
+When grown outdoors in a wet environment, ensure the soil is sandy and well-draining.
 If you are not careful, your plant will turn into rotten mush.
 When grown indoors, a standard commercial succulent soil mix works well.

 Pests and Problems